 Dimitri has funded healthcare for 86 patients in 10 countries.

-Jeannette is a student from Haiti.
-She lives with her parents and sister in a neighborhood of Port-au-Prince.
-She is pursuing a college degree in business studies, but has taken a year off because of her illness.
-Jeannette has a cardiac condition called rheumatic mitral regurgitation.
-One of the four valves of her heart has become damaged because of an infection she suffered several years ago, and it cannot adequately circulate blood to her body.
-Jeannette will fly to the United States to receive treatment.
-On November 8, she will undergo cardiac surgery, during which surgeons will first attempt to repair her damaged valve.
-If it cannot be repaired, it may need to be replaced with an artificial valve.
-Another organization, The Heart Hospital Baylor Plano, is contributing $45,000 to pay for surgery.
-Jeannette's family also needs help to fund the costs of surgery prep.
+Primer is a father of three from Haiti.
+He lives in a small village in southwestern Haiti with his wife and three children; he is a farmer and sells produce in the local market.
+Primer has a cardiac condition called rheumatic mitral regurgitation.
+One of the four valves of his heart is severely damaged as the result of a rheumatic infection he suffered a number of years ago, and cannot adequately pump blood through his heart and body.
+The surgery that Primer needs is not available anywhere in the country so he will fly to Dominican Republic to receive treatment.
+On September 13th, he will undergo cardiac surgery, during which surgeons will remove the damaged valve and implant an artificial replacement.
+Haiti Cardiac Alliance is contributing $9000 to pay for surgery.
+Primer's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Jeannette's family overseas.
-She says, "I am excited about this surgery so that I can go back to school and pursue a career!"
+It also covers travel expenses for the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Primer's family overseas, as well as the cost of obtaining Prince's passport.
+Prince says: "I am very grateful to be having this surgery so I can take care of my family and see my children grow up."